New Synagogue (Ostrów Wielkopolski): Architecture

-The first level: ground floor in the middle of the body (4 axis), has a small flat roof porch with the main portal.
+Located on the ground floor in the middle of the body (4 axis), has a small flat roof porch with the main portal.
 The portal has fanlight, flanked by half-columns with smooth shafts.
 The capitals with cornices are decorated palmettes.
 The portal is closed with a full arc, archivolts geometrically ornamented with triangles.
 Fortunately, this molding was known from the side portals.
 The auxiliary arches are decorated with palmettes with volutes.
 This motif was also seen on the fragments of the side portals.
 The porch plaster is split with horizontal and vertical lines, creating a framework.
 The porch's corners are visibly projecting forward.

 The triforium of the neighboring axis (2, 3, 5, 6) are mullions with window sills sloping toward the outside.
 The deteriorated mullions were covered with wooden panels.
 A plinth is visible up to about one meter above the ground.
 The plaster is decorated with flat rustication with arches furrows to emphasize each window.
 The ground floor is separated from the second floor with a continuous frieze of vertical furrow motive.
 The frieze surrounds the porch and the risalit (towers), and above there is a corbel with repeated motifs supporting string course cornices.